HEMU-430X: Technical details

-In contrast to the articulated passenger coaches between traction heads configuration of the KTX-I, HSR-350x and KTX-II trains, the 6-car HEMU-400X is fitted with distributed traction: traction equipment is underfloor and all axles of all four intermediate cars are powered.
+In contrast to the articulated passenger coaches between traction heads configuration of the KTX-I, HSR-350x and KTX-II trains, the 6-car HEMU-400X is fitted with distributed traction: traction equipment is underfloor, and all axles of all four intermediate cars are powered.
 The detailed plans released in October 2010 changed the trailing end driving trailer of the experimental train into a powered car, deviating from the planned commercial version.
 The new high-power configuration is to provide for higher acceleration: the 8-car commercial configuration was calculated to reach 300 km/h in less than four minutes and less than 12 km; the top test speed of 400 km/h is to be reached in 673 seconds and 56.98 km.
-Similarly to JR East's Fastech 360 programme, the plan is to develop and test both asynchronous induction motors and permanent magnet synchronous motors in the train.
+Similar to JR East's Fastech 360 programme, the plan is to develop and test both asynchronous induction motors and permanent magnet synchronous motors in the train.

 Research in the G7 programme showed that the bulk of the longitudinal aerodynamic resistance (drag) of the pantograph and the largest component of vertical aerodynamic forces (lift) acting on it derive from the contact shoe.
 For the HEMU-400X, researchers developed an aerodynamically optimised contact shoe cross section that reduced drag by about 40% and lift amplitude by about 25% in comparison to the contact shoe of the KTX-II pantographs.

 The train is designed with active suspension for increased ride comfort.
-To save weight, in addition to aluminum, composite materials are to be used in the carbody.
-The development of new transformers, batteries and a number of other electric system components also focuses on reducing weight and size.
-The train is also intended as basis for Rotem to compete in high-speed train tenders abroad, and is designed to conform with European high-speed rail standards.
+To save weight, in addition to aluminium, composite materials are to be used in the car body.
+The development of new transformers, batteries and several other electric system components also focuses on reducing weight and size.
+The train is also intended as a basis for Rotem to compete in high-speed train tenders abroad, and is designed to conform to European high-speed rail standards.

 Nose styling was designed using a genetic algorithm, starting with the hybridization of the nose shapes of existing French TGV and German ICE high-speed trains.
 A double-deck configuration was also considered.

-In the experimental train, the first two cars will test first class seating, the fourth car will be fitted out with a bar and special passenger compartments, the fifth car will test standard class seating.
-Data acquisition equipment for the on-board measurements are foreseen in the third and sixth cars.
+In the experimental train, the first two cars will test first-class seating, the fourth car will be fitted with a bar and special passenger compartments, and the fifth car will test standard-class seating.
+Data acquisition equipment for the onboard measurements is foreseen in the third and sixth cars.